Police Brutality Pt. I

 Over the next month, Chief Vollmer proudly recited the squad’s incredible results to the Times.
 September 7: 48 arrests in one night!
 Most were minor offences: 29 for vagrancy, 15 for intoxication.
 September 18: 76 arrests!
 26 for vagrancy, 39 for intoxication.

 While such arrests bolstered the department’s statistics, these were hardly the Crimes of the Century (4).
-While Harry Bate was getting harassed and beaten up at the corner of Maple and Seventh, two blocks away crime boss Charles Crawford’s Maple Bar saloon, brothel and gambling joint was going full blast, as were the a vice operations run by Farmer Page, Zeke Caress, Tutor Scherer and ex-LAPD detective Guy McAfee.
+While Harry Bate was getting harassed and beaten up at the corner of Maple and Seventh, two blocks away crime boss Charles Crawford’s Maple Bar saloon, brothel and gambling joint was going full blast, as were the vice operations run by Farmer Page, Zeke Caress, Tutor Scherer and ex-LAPD detective Guy McAfee.
 Harry Bate’s only “crime” was, apparently, walking while black.
 Bate later testified that the officers did not show their badges or identify themselves as police when they accosted him.
 The officers insisted that they had.
 They claimed Bate had resisted arrest and tried to get away.

 When Bate arrived with the Crime Crushers at the LAPD’s Old Central station at First and Hill that Wednesday night, his rough treatment at their hands accelerated.
 As the LA Evening Express later wrote on March 5, 1929, the officers “kicked him and punched him and choked him as they dragged the almost unconscious man down the alley into the booking office.”